-- Growth rate – Noiler chicken farming is fast becoming very popular because the birds grow really fast.
+- Growth rate: Noiler rearing is fast becoming very popular because these birds grow really fast.
 It gets interesting: they grow big and meaty without necessarily eating a lot of store-bought feeds.
-Even if you let them loose to free range, Nuroilers will soon convert food to meat and get heavier.
+Even if you let them loose to free-range, This breed will soon convert food to meat and get heavier.
 Also, noiler feeds can be cheaply sourced; you can feed them kitchen leftovers and edibles like rice, yellow maize, omena, chicken mash, soya, and worms.
-To make sure their growth rate stays sharp, you need to deworm and vaccinate your birds on time.
-By the fourth or fifth month, a Nuroilerbird attains a weight of three to four kilograms.
+To make sure their growth rate stays sharp, you need to deworm and vaccinate your the birds on time.
+By the fourth or fifth month, they attain a weight of three to four kilograms.

 - Noiler meat production – As earlier stated, Noilers produce meatier and sweeter tasting meat in high amounts.
 They add meat and weight quickly and the farmer doesn’t have to churn out lots of money to ensure it.
-Another interesting thing to note about Noilers is that they are even more disease resistant than some exotic breeds.
+Another interesting thing to note about rearing Noiler is that they are even more disease resistant than some exotic breeds.
 Their meat production remains high as long as you take good care of them and feed them properly.
-In about 12 weeks, the chickens will be matured enough for slaughtering- weighs 3.5kg or more at maturity.
-Cocks have proven to weigh more than this.
+In about 12 weeks, noiler chicken will be matured enough for slaughtering- weighs 3.5kg or more at maturity.
+Noiler cocks have proven to weigh more than this.
 Compare this to broiler breed that weighs only 2 to 2.5 kg at maturity.
 Noiler chickens are perfect alternatives.
 Also, meat is evenly distributed over the chicken’s body parts.

-- Eggs production – Your Noilers should start laying eggs at five months old (some do this at four months).
-As soon as they begin their egg laying session, it goes on for two years.
-Their eggs are extremely bigger and with dark-yellow yolk when compared with our local chicken.
-This yolk color is associated with good health, explaining why the Noiler eggs fetch more cash on the market.
+- Eggs production – Noiler layers should start laying eggs at five months old (some do this at four months).
+As soon as they begin their egg-laying session, it goes on for two years.
+Noiler eggs are extremely bigger and with dark-yellow yolk when compared with our local chicken.
+This yolk color of noiler eggs is associated with good health, explaining why the eggs command a good price in the market.